enst80/mediawiki-extensions-Auth_remoteuser/README.md

         $wgAuthRemoteuserAutoCreateUser = true; // default

         $wgAuthRemoteuserAutoCreateUser = false;

+  This setting is independent of the global permission for account creation `$wgGroupPermission[]['autocreateaccount']`.
+Set this configuration to `false` if you're using other session providers and all but this one can create new users.

 * When you need to process your environment variable value before it can be used as an identifier into the wiki username list, for example to strip